GeekyAnts/nativebase-docs/docs/alertDialog.md

 - `AlertDialog.Header`: contains the title announced by screen readers.
 - `AlertDialog.Body`: contains the description announced by screen readers.
 - `AlertDialog.Footer`: contains the actions of the dialog.
-- `AlertDialog.Overlay`: The dimmed overlay behind the dialog.
 - `AlertDialog.Content`: The wrapper for the alert dialog's content.
 - `AlertDialog.CloseButton`: The button that closes the dialog.